xxoxo-0/xxoxo-0/README.md

 __________________________________

-- *You know Kito, After confessing that you're getting tired and bored of me.
+- *You know Kito, After confessing that you're getting tired and bored our friendship.
 It hurts me, You were the only person who understands me.
 I appreciate your kindness in the pass, But I guess I have to let you go now...*